Adiiks/microservices-school/README.md

 Service for managing users.
 We have three types of user: Admin, Teacher and Student.
 Service offers following features:

 - creating students and teachers (saving them in Keycloak Server)
 - searching users (pagination) by names, lastname
+- getting list of users (pagination) based on faculty name
 ## Faculty Service

 Service for managing faculties (example: Faculty of Computer Science).
 Service offers following features: